 Roadside photos from the New Zealand West Coast

 The Fox Glacier hike on the West Coast of New Zealand

 Once on the West Coast, we couldn’t miss the two glaciers.
 To see them, we stayed overnight at a rainforest camp site nearby, and getting up early in the morning we hiked to both glaciers on the next day.
 So that was a real hiking day.

 The two glaciers are located in the same region and to reach them, you only have to walk a few kilometres from the car parks.

 We stayed the night in a rainforest campsite in the village of Franz Josef and went to see more attractions like a kiwi house and New Zealand hot pools.
 Nothing was better than soaking in the pools after a glacier hike!

 Pleasures of New Zealand: hiking from rainforest to glaciers

 4. West Coast to Queenstown

-The distance Haast to Queenstown is 260 km and closer to Queenstown it gets less rural.
-In Kawarau Gorge you can try activities like gold mining, river boating or bungy jumping – which we didn’t try, but this girl did:
+In the Kawarau gorge you can try activities like gold mining, river boating or bungy jumping – which we didn’t try, but this girl did:

 Kawarau Gorge bungy jumping